 make install

-To compile meshalyzer, unpack it, cd
+To compile meshalyzer, clone it, cd

-to the top-level source directory and
+to the top-level source directory

 make -j